-Strength – Determines how strong the denoising operation will be.
+Strength – Determines the strength of the denoising operation.
 This value is automatically set by preset selection, but can be changed when Preset is set to Custom.

 Radius – Specifies the area around each pixel to be denoised.
-A smaller radius will affect a smaller range of pixels, while a larger radius will affect a larger range which will increase the noise removal.
+A smaller radius affects a smaller range of pixels, while a larger radius affects a larger range, which increases the noise removal.
 This value is automatically set by preset selection, but can be changed when Preset is set to Custom.

-Manual – Adds only the noiseLevel and defocusAmount render elements; the rest must be added manually.
+Generate Render Elements – When enabled, adds only the elements needed for the current denoiser.
+When disabled, it adds only the noiseLevel and defocusAmount render elements; the rest must be added manually.

 Suggested Render Settings

-While the denoiser can be quite effective at removing noise, it is not perfect; very noisy images can lead to artifacts and loss of image detail.
-For most scenes, use the Adaptive or Progressive image samplers with the Noise threshold parameter set to 0.05 or lower.
-Additionally, the denoiser works best when the noise levels across the image are similar (when the noiseLevel channel is as close to uniform grey as possible), so using very low sampling is not recommended.
+While the denoiser can be quite effective at removing noise, it is not perfect.
+Very noisy images can lead to artifacts and loss of image detail.
+For most scenes, use the Progressive image sampler with the Noise threshold parameter set to 0.05 or lower.
+Additionally, the denoiser works best when the noise levels across the image are similar (when the noiseLevel channel is as close to uniform gray as possible), so using very low sampling is not recommended.